-MIP-based sensors rely on the monomers selfassemble around the template to recognize the imprinting species.
+MIP-based sensors rely on the monomers self-assemble around the template to recognize the imprinting species.
 Following the template removal, the polymer develops 3D vacant cavities that are complementary to the template in terms of size, shape, and functionality.
 Because of this molecular memory, the MIP can selectively identify and rebind the template 11.
-The macro-porous network of the polymer may have one or more points in which the template and the monomers interact.
+The macroporous network of the polymer may have one or more points in which the template and the monomers interact.
 The advantage of these several bonds is that they possess high recognition of the ligand that mimic the biological interactions.
 Moreover, because of the multiple interactions or points of contact between the analyte and the polymer, the MIP-based sensors' selectivity is higher when compared to the non-molecularly imprinted polymer (NIP)-based ones 12.

-The literature survey revealed that there are several analytical methods have been reported for LVF assay include spectroscopy 13-18, LC 19-26, CE 27, and electrochemistry ^{28-37}.
-Electrochemical methods have been proven to be sensitive and reliable for the assay fluids various drugs in biological Ion pharmaceutical formulations selective potentiometric sensors have a variety of applications due to its excellent advantages like high sensitivity, high selectivity, and being quick and easy to use 39.
-Electrochemical techniques are excellent choices for point-of-care (POC) monitoring and dose adjustment due to their low price and ease of miniaturization 4.
-The main aim of this study is to develop a portable and disposable MIP-based ion-selective electrode polyvinyl chloride (PVC) ion-sensing using membrane to increase the selectivity towards LVF the constructed polymer. by spectroscopy was utilized to characterize chemical structure of the synthesized MIP.
+The literature survey revealed that there are several analytical methods have been reported for LVF assay include spectroscopy ^{13-18}, LC ^{19-26}, CE 27, and electrochemistry ^{28-37}.
+Electrochemical methods have been proven to be sensitive and reliable for the assay of various drugs in biological fluids and pharmaceutical formulations 38.
+Ion selective potentiometric sensors have a variety of applications due to its excellent advantages like high sensitivity, high selectivity, and being quick and easy to use 39.
+Electrochemical techniques are excellent choices for point-of-care (POC) monitoring and dose adjustment due to their low price and ease of miniaturization 4 .

+The main aim of this study is to develop a portable and disposable MIP-based ionselective electrode using polyvinyl chloride (PVC) ion-sensing membrane to increase the selectivity towards LVF assay by the constructed polymer.
+FT-IR spectroscopy was utilized to characterize the chemical structure of the synthesized MIP.
 The sensor performance was assessed in accordance with IUPAC recommendations and evaluated for its ability to detect the LVF in spiked plasma samples and pharmaceutical dosage form.
 The impact of the developed approach on the environment was taken into consideration.
 Two greenness evaluation metrics namely; Analytical eco-scale and Green Analytical Procedure Index (GAPI) were utilized to evaluate the effectiveness and safety of the proposed methodology.

-2. Materials and Methods
+2. Experimental